-A theatre program is offered under the direction of Kevin Coleman, who also serves at the Director of Education at Shakespeare and Company in Lenox, Massachusetts.
-The program includes classes, in-house productions and public performances that take place in the intimate, 75-seat theatre, located on the second floor of the Lavender Door.
-Patients are provided with an enjoyable, in-depth experience of the actor’s craft: movement, voice training and exploration of written text.
-Two main productions are mounted each year, which are also open to outside actors and the public.
-The atmosphere is supportive, playful and exciting, and previous acting experience is not required.
-Recent productions include Peter Barnes’ Red Noses, Bertold Brecht's The Caucasian Chalk Circle, and William Gibson’s The Butterfingers Angel.
+A theatre program is offered under the direction of Kevin Coleman, who also serves at the director of education at Shakespeare and Company in Lenox, Massachusetts.
+The program includes classes, in-house productions, and public performances that take place in the intimate, 75-seat theatre, located on the second floor of the Lavender Door.
+Patients are provided with an enjoyable, in-depth experience of the actor’s craft: movement, voice training, and exploration of written text.
+Two main productions are staged each year, which are also open to outside actors and the public.
+The atmosphere is supportive, playful, and exciting, and previous acting experience is not required.
+Recent productions include Peter Barnes’ Red Noses, Bertolt Brecht's The Caucasian Chalk Circle, and William Gibson’s The Butterfingers Angel.

 Patients are encouraged to dig in and enjoy caring for plants in a greenhouse located on the Stockbridge campus.
 Space is available throughout the year for private indoor gardens, while outdoor areas are designated for summer gardening.
 Patients learn how to start and care for plants, and how new plants are propagated.
 There is a wide range of plants, from shrubs and herbs to cacti and flowers.

-The Austen Riggs Nursery School, fosters positive early learning experiences for local children, age two and nine months to six.
+The Austen Riggs Nursery School, fosters positive early learning experiences for local children, ages 2.9 years to kindergarten.
 In 1955 Joan Erikson described the motivation for establishing a nursery school within a psychiatric setting as a way for patients to experience childhood as observers and as participants.
-Patient work as interns and teachers aides under the supervision of the school's director.
+Patients work as teachers’ aides under the supervision of the school's director.